DanielManogilLasheras/ANGULAR-Repository/README.md

 - The main entry point of the application is main.ts, it is the first file loaded, and it's used to import resources, components, and they load them into the application.

-- In index.html is where we render the root of our components, we can make changes to the head of the document and add any additional resources.
+- In index.html is where we render the root of our components, we can make changes to the head of the document and add any additional resources.y

 - In app, we have the root of our componentsS
   We use @Component decorator to declare our components in order to use them.
 This decorator gives certain properties to the component class we want to export.

 - app.config.ts is the configuration of our entry point.
 It declares the providers, and builds the routing system.

+## Server side rendering:

+- If it's activated, all the loading is performed by the server.

+## Server Routing:

+- If activated, it allow us to manage all the navigation between components

+## About modules:

+- A module is a container that indicates which components can interact between each other
+- Declarations: It is the list of the components that will be able to interact between each other, and if they can see the libraries or components imported
+- Imports: Imports the components of the module
+- Providers: It's the list of services that provide data to the module
+- Bootstrap: the component that orchestrates the rest.

 ## About components: